Remote’s guide to employing in Ukraine.

 The Ukrainian government has set the minimum wage for 2021 at UAH 6,000 or approximately $220.12 per month.

-For customers of Remote, all employee payments will be made in equal bi-monthly instalments, payable in arrears.
+For customers of Remote, all employee payments will be made in equal bi-monthly installments, payable in arrears.

 We can help you get a new employee started in Ukraine fast.
-The minimum onboarding time we need is two weeks.
+The minimum onboarding time we need is only 17 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.